sandeshgh/sandeshgh.github.io/content/project/Video Analysis/index.md

 ---
-title: Probabilistic Modeling and Analysis of Video Dynamics
+title: Deep Generative Models and Representation Learning
-summary: Can we isolate inherent dynamical system of a video?
+summary: Can we learn meaningful representation from real world videos or biomedical signals ?
 tags:
 - Probabilistic